matn7/Google-Platform-Notes/flashcard/Microservices.md

 for containerization, and enables seamless deployment to popular cloud providers.

 In the traditional approach, applications are typically packages as WARs and rely on the presence of a server in the execution environment for running.
-However, in the microservices paradigm, applications are packages ad self-contained JARs, also called fat-JARs or uber-JARs, since they contain the application itself, the dependencies, and the embedded server.
+However, in the microservices paradigm, applications are packages as self-contained JARs, also called fat-JARs or uber-JARs, since they contain the application itself, the dependencies, and the embedded server.

 ![Microservices.](flashcard-img/why-spring-boot-microservices.png "Microservices.")